Abram31/rsschool-cv/cv.md

 The first education is lawyer.
 From 2008 to 2014 I worked in my specialty in various organizations.
 Since 2014, I have been working as a deputy director in a construction company.
 I was involved in organizing the work of builders, working with customers and organizing the supply of materials to construction sites.

- ### And now I want to learn Front-End Development in RSSchool!
+ ## And now I  learn Front-End Development in RSSchool!
 ___
 Code example:

 ```
 Object.assign(Array.prototype, {
         square() {
           return this.map(num => {